Erectile Dysfunction

 Clinical Assessment

-- Blood investigations including glucose, lipids, and hormones
+• Blood investigations including glucose, cholesterol profile, and hormone levels

-- Penile Doppler ultrasound for blood flow assessment
+• Penile Doppler ultrasound to assess blood flow

 Treatment Approach

-Treatment is guided by the underlying cause and overall health profile.
-Options may include:
+Treatment is guided by the underlying cause and individual health profile.

 Who Should Consider Evaluation?